MyPureCloud/developer-center-blog/source/2019-09-06-beertender-chatbot/index.html.md

 ### Part 4 - Create your chat widget

-1. We need to open the Widgets menu in the PureCloud admin.
+1. We need to open the Widgets menu in the Genesys Cloud admin.

 	* Click on the "Admin" menu at the top of the screen
 	* In the admin screen search for "Widgets" to find the widgets menu link and click on it when it comes up.